jianguda/mrncs/README.md

 # CSN

-The repo is to support my thesis work

 Because of the issue in my implementation, I usually run following commands to get results.
 The results produced by the first run is not correct, so the second run is required.
 When I have time, I would go to correct this.

 ```